Le conditionnel: the Conditional in French

 - Example:

-For the irregular verbs, we have to look up the participle forms in the list of irregular verbs, check their conjugation in the verb conjugator — or simply learn their forms by heart.
+For the irregular verbs, however, we have to look up the participle form in the list of irregular verbs or check the verb conjugator – or simply learn the forms by heart.

 Agreement of the participe passé